Tarrant County is now “No Refusal” all the time.

 Generally, anytime you are pulled over for suspicion of driving while intoxicated, an officer will ask you to take field sobriety tests and/or submit to a breath or blood test.
 Your options are to either consent or refuse all of those tests.
 If you consent, the officer proceeds with the tests.
 However, if you refuse the tests, the officer must obtain a search warrant if he wants to get a sample of your blood.
 This is true every day of the year.

 During a “No Refusal” campaign, the process for obtaining blood pursuant to a search warrant is expedited.
-During a No-Refusal weekend, local agencies use grant funding to increase their resources in an effort to obtain warrants and blood much faster.
+Local agencies use grant funding to increase their resources in an effort to obtain warrants and blood much faster.
 These resources may include a magistrate who is readily available to review and sign affidavits for search warrants, blood-draw nurses, and officers dedicated to enforcing DWI offenses.
 During No Refusal operations, every police officer will likely seek blood evidence when a person refuses to give a specimen.
-During regular weekends, officers don’t always seek warrants.

 The point of “No Refusal” is to put everyone on high alert that officers are watching for drunken drivers.
 The purpose is to discourage anyone who has been drinking from getting behind the wheel.
 But this does not mean you cannot refuse.
 Be aware that if an officer detects an odor of alcohol on your breath, he is likely to ask you to do field sobriety tests, which is likely going to lead to an arrest.
 Just because you have had a drink, does not mean you are intoxicated.
 It is legal to drive in Texas after you have been drinking, as long as you are not intoxicated.
 Yet, at the arrest stage, the officer is only trying to develop probable cause for the arrest.
 The question at that moment is not whether there is proof beyond a reasonable doubt that you are actually guilty.